finbourne/lusid-sdk-csharp-preview/sdk/docs/PersonsApi.md

             var idTypeCode = idTypeCode_example;  // string | Code of the person identifier type.
             var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to list the people.
 Defaults to the current LUSID              system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the people.
-Defaults to return the latest version              of each people if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing portfolios from a previous call to list portfolios.
+Defaults to return the latest version              of each people if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing persons from a previous call to list persons.
 This  value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt  and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified. (optional) var filter = filter_example;  // string | Expression to filter the result set.
 For example, to filter on the LUPID, use \"lusidPersonId eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)